Philadelphia Naval Shipyard: 20th century

 Mustin Field opened at the Naval Aircraft Factory in 1926 and operated until 1963.

-The shipyard's greatest period came in World War II, when the yard employed 40,000 people who built 53 ships and repaired 574.
-During this period, the yard built the famed battleship New Jersey and its 45,000-ton sister ship, Wisconsin.
+The shipyard's greatest period came in World War II, when the yard employed 40,000 people, built 53 ships, and repaired 574.
+During this period, the yard built the 45,000-ton battleship New Jersey and its sister ship, Wisconsin.
 In the Naval Laboratory, Philip Abelson developed the liquid thermal diffusion technique for separating uranium-235 for the Manhattan Project.

 The memorial chapel to the Four Chaplains is located on the grounds.

 After World War II, the workforce dropped to 12,000, as the Navy stabilized its fleet.
 In the 1960s, the Navy began to contract with private companies to construct new ships.
 The yard built its last new ship, the command ship Blue Ridge, in 1970.

 Because of foreign competition and reduced needs due to the end of the Cold War, the defense Base Realignment and Closure Commission recommended closure of the yard in 1991.
 The city and state struggled to keep the facility operational, and the planned closing was unsuccessfully litigated to the US Supreme Court in Dalton v.
 Specter.
 When the yard finally closed in 1995, it cost the region 7,000 jobs.
 This followed years in which the region had lost industrial jobs to restructuring and movement of manufacturing overseas.
 US Senator Arlen Specter charged that the Department of Defense did not disclose the official report on the closing.
 This resulted in a controversy that led to further legal disputes, but no actions.

-Since its transfer from the government to the City of Philadelphia, the west end of property has been leased to Aker Kværner, a tanker and commercial shipbuilding firm.
+Since its transfer from the government to the City of Philadelphia, the west end of property has been leased to Aker Kværner, a Norwegian tanker and commercial shipbuilding firm.